Volunteering is giving your time without getting paid. Volunteers don't replace paid staff, but add value to organisations.

-Volunteering SA&NT and local volunteer resource centres such as Northern Volunteering SA and Southern Volunteering SA can support individuals and communities that are interested in taking up volunteering.
+Volunteering SA&NT can support individuals and communities that are interested in volunteering.

-Once you've decided how you want to contribute to your community, contact the organisations to indicate your interest and find out how to apply for available volunteer positions.
+Once you've decided how you want to contribute to your community, contact the organisations and find out how to apply.

-Most organisations will have an application process.
-This helps both parties get the most out of what you have to offer.
-It's also important for you to find out as much as you can about the organisation and the tasks you will be undertaking so you can be sure it’s something you really want to do.
+Most organisations will have an application process to help both parties get the most out of what you have to offer.
+It's also important to find out as much as you can about the organisation and the tasks you'll do.